AkashJugnu/Compose-mail/README.md

 # Compose mail
+This project is use to send mail from your(or specific) email-id to any other e-mail Id using sendgrid.

 I went through the given task and identify the solution which is included in this repository.
 It developed in following ways: